noryev/Leto.gg/README.md

 # Leto.gg/lookup HTTP API
 This repo is dedicated to the public endpoint of leto.gg.
-This repo consists of the main website as well as an example set of API code to retrieve how many requests an IPFS object
+This repo consists of the main website as well as an example set of API code to retrieve the number of requests of an IPFS CID/BAFY

 # Table of Contents
 - [Usage](#usage)